We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best standard milk cooler bag

-It’s designed for four 5-ounce bottles (which are included), so if you’re headed out for a while or have a baby who loves their milk, this may not hold as much as you’d like.
+It’s designed for four 5-ounce bottles (which are included), so if you’re headed out for a full day adventure or have a baby who loves their milk, this may not hold as much as you’d like.
 But for an everyday cooler, it’s a solid option.

 Best multipurpose bottle cooler bag